MS in Biomedical Informatics Admissions

 We expect that applicants have a minimum cumulative GPA of 3.0 out of 4.0 and have scored higher than 150 on the Graduate Record Examination quantitative reasoning test within the last five years.
 If you took the Medical College Admissions Test® (MCAT) less than 10 years ago, please include those scores in your application.
 Official score reports should be sent to NYU Graduate School of Arts and Science institution code 2596.

 A committee of NYU School of Medicine faculty evaluates each applicant’s academic qualifications.
-If you live near New York City, we may invite you to meet with us in person; otherwise, interviews are conducted by phone.

 If you don’t have a comprehensive computer science background, you may be required to take and pass prerequisite introductory courses before acceptance to the program.